 Despite thorough pre-planning, large-scale construction sites can be challenged by surprise events, and this site was no exception.
-Initial challenges included a crane that was unable to be staged in the optimal position for installation of the RCR rolls.
+Initial challenges included a crane that was unable to be staged in the optimal position for installation of the GCCM rolls.
 Though there was an acceptable secondary position (see Figure 1), the correct equipment was not immediately available to transition to the second position.
-Repositioning the crane, as well as identifying and locating additional equipment, all contributed to further delays that worked against a narrow RCR installation window.
+Repositioning the crane, as well as identifying and locating additional equipment, all contributed to further delays that worked against a narrow GCCM installation window.

 Safety and time management was crucial to complete this installation project.
 High winds and inclement weather (including snow and excessive rainfall) were prevalent during November and December, which also contributed to the challenges of armoring this berm before winter.
 We count these challenges amongst our lessons learned when working on large-scale projects such as this one.